MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 While doing that, this function adapts fragment associations and anchor poses of the source anchors that are copied over:

-  * If there is an overlap of anchors between a source and a target fragment, all non-overlapping anchors in that source fragment are added to the corresponding target fragment (i.e. have their fragmentId reassigned to match the target fragment) and have their poses adapted to become consistent with the poses of previously existing target anchors in the target fragment.
+  * If there is an overlap of anchors between a source and a target fragment, all non-overlapping anchors in that source fragment are added to the corresponding target fragment (that is, have their fragmentId reassigned to match the target fragment).
+They then have their poses adapted to become consistent with the poses of previously existing target anchors in the target fragment.

   * If one source fragment __overlaps several target fragments__, the source fragment is split and all non-overlapping source anchors are added to the single target fragment that has the greatest overlap with the source fragment (in number of overlapping anchors).